delventhalz/sawtooth-supply-chain/docs/source/family_specification.rst

 Addressing
 ----------

-T&T objects are stored under the namespace obtained by taking the first six characters of the SHA-512 hash of the string ``track_and_trade``:
+Supply Chain objects are stored under the namespace obtained by taking the first six characters of the SHA-512 hash of the string ``track_and_trade``: